Skip to main content

 Some particularly sheltered inland valleys receive an even lower amount of rainfall, and have a desert or semi-desert landscape, such as the kingdom of Mustang, which is located in an arid valley north of the massifs of Annapurna and Dhaulagiri.

 Going up in altitude, usually, the average temperature in January drops below freezing (0 °C or 32 °F) above 3,000 meters (9,800 ft).
-Above 3,600 meters (11,800 ft), the subarctic climate zone begins, that is, where the average temperature of the warmest month does not exceed 10 °C (50 °F).
+Above 3,600 meters (11,800 ft), the subpolar climate zone begins, that is, where the average temperature of the warmest month does not exceed 10 °C (50 °F).

-Perennial snows in Nepal are found at very high altitudes, around 6,000 meters (20,000 feet).
+The perennial snows in Nepal are found at very high altitudes, around 6,000 meters (20,000 feet).

-In Nepal, some of the highest mountains on Earth are found: Mount Everest, the highest, with its 8,848 meters (29,029 feet), on the border with China; Kanchenjunga, the third highest mountain in the world, 8,586 meters (28,169 feet), on the border with the Indian state of Sikkim; Lhotse, the fourth, 8,516 meters (27,940 feet), located just 3 kilometers (2 miles) south-east of Mount Everest and still on the border with China; Makalu, the fifth, 8,481 meters (27,766 feet), 20 km (12 mi) south-east of Mount Evererst and still on the border with China; Cho Oyu, the sixth, 8,201 meters (26,906 feet), 28 km (17 mi) north-west of Mount Everest and still on the border with China; Dhaulagiri, the seventh, located in the interior of Nepal and not at the border, 8,167 m (26,795 ft); Manaslu, the eighth, 8,156 m (26,759 ft), and Annapurna, the ninth, 8,091 m (26,545 ft).
+The other highest mountains in Nepal are: Kanchenjunga, the third highest mountain in the world, 8,586 meters (28,169 feet), on the border with the Indian state of Sikkim; Lhotse, the fourth, 8,516 meters (27,940 feet), located just 3 kilometers (2 miles) south-east of Mount Everest and still on the border with China; Makalu, the fifth, 8,481 meters (27,766 feet), 20 km (12 mi) south-east of Mount Evererst and still on the border with China; Cho Oyu, the sixth, 8,201 meters (26,906 feet), 28 km (17 mi) north-west of Mount Everest and still on the border with China; Dhaulagiri, the seventh, located in the interior of Nepal and not at the border, 8,167 m (26,795 ft); Manaslu, the eighth, 8,156 m (26,759 ft), and Annapurna, the ninth, 8,091 m (26,545 ft).

 At the base camp of Mount Everest, in the Khumbu glacier, 5,300 meters (17,400 ft) above sea level, only 450 mm (17.5 in) of rain or snow fall per year.
 Here, the average temperature is around -18 °C (0 °F) in January and -2 °C (28 °F) in July, while at the Everest's summit it's around -36 °C (-33 °F) in January and -18 °C (0 °F) in July.
 On the highest peaks of Nepal, terrible wind storms occur, especially in winter.